Metformin: Effect, Side Effects & Avoiding Diarrhoea

 <30ContraindicatedMetformin must be stopped

-The correct intake technique is just as important with metformin as the correct dose.
-The most common complaints — diarrhoea, nausea, bloating — arise almost always from taking it on an empty stomach or from too rapid a dose increase.
-Both are easily avoided.
+The right intake technique is just as important with metformin as the right dose.
+The most common complaints – diarrhoea, nausea, bloating – almost always arise from taking it on an empty stomach or from too fast a dose increase.
+Both are easy to avoid.

-• Always take during or immediately after a meal — never on an empty stomach.
+• Always take it during or directly after a meal – never on an empty stomach.

-• Spread the daily dose across two to three doses (morning and evening, or morning, midday, evening).
+• Spread the daily dose over two to three intakes (morning and evening, or morning, midday, evening).

 • Increase the dose slowly over several weeks (see schedule in chapter 3).